svanderbleek/cqrs-hypergraph-spec-propagators/README.md

 > The RFC specifies a standard way to encode a patch into a JSON document.
 More precisely a patch is an array of change operations where each change operation is encoded by a single object with properties specifying the kind of operation, the source and target nodes, and the new value if needed.

 > * 2.3.4 JSON Patch Algorithms .

+> JSON documents are mainly labeled unordered trees (object nodes and their properties), where some nodes are arrays, hence ordered.
+The theory states that when just the add, r emove and r ep l ace operations are considered, the problem of finding a minimal patch is O(n 3) for ordered trees and NP-hard for unordered trees [Zhang et al., 1992; Bille, 2005; Pawlik and Augsten, 2011; Higuchi et al., 2012].
+When the move operation is also considered, the problem is NP-hard for both kind of trees [Bille, 2005].
+That is why several algorithms from the document engineering research field use practical heuristics.
+One of the most famous is the algorithm of Chawathe et al. [Chawathe et al., 1996] that computes patches (containing move actions) on trees representing LaTeX files.
+Several algorithms have also been designed specifically for XML documents [Cobena et al., 2002; Al-Ekram et al., 2005].
+One of them [Lindholm et al., 2006] is even capable of detecting copy operations.
+Several existing approaches support the creation of JSON Patches.
+20 By analyzing all of them, it appears that they all take one or two of these simplifications to make the problem tractable

+> — They choose not to support the move and copy operations that are yet specified in the RFC, and therefore provide non-optimal patches.
+As an example in the Figure 2.11, an optimal patch uses move operation to handle the property label renaming from val to va.
+Without such a move operation, the patch then uses a r emove property val and a add property va.
+Moreover, an optimal patch uses a copy operation for the property mes2 and its value copied from mes1.
+The Table 2.3 shows that only one existing approach does support these operations.

+> — They choose not to support array node, or to support them poorly.
+In principle all the editing operations of the JSON RFC apply to array nodes as well as object nodes.
+A patch can then express changes done within an array.
+For instance in Figure 2.11, an optimal patch uses the move operation to put v3 to the end of the array.
+Moreover, it uses the copy operation for copying the existing node v1.
+Regarding the support of array, the Table 2.3 shows that half of the approaches do not support array at all, and consider them as a simple node (with nothing inside).
+The other half simply considers that an array is a stack, and therefore supports change operation that can apply to a stack (push and pop).

 > * 5.2 JDR: a JSON patch algorithm . . . . . . . . . . . . . . . . . . . . . . . . . . . .
 66
 > * 5.3 Efficiency evaluation . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .
 75